bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Python-Custom-Container/index.md

 ```

-We will use the python:3.8 docker image and add our script `similar-movies.py` to copy the script to the docker image, similarly, we also add the dataset directory and also the requirements, after that run the command to install the dependencies in the image
+We will use the `python:3.8` docker image and add our script `similar-movies.py` to copy the script to the docker image, similarly, we also add the `dataset` directory and also the `requirements`, after that run the command to install the dependencies in the image

 The final folder structure will look like this: